otecdima/Lab13.2/README.md

 # Lab13.2

-The goal of the task was to discover the effectiveness of the binary search tree for solving search tasks, using the methods of index for list and for tree: `add()` and `find()`
+The goal of the task was to discover the effectiveness of the binary search tree for solving search tasks, using the methods of index for list and for tree: `add()` and `find()`.
+The functions that have to be done and their results is down:
 - search in list
 - search in alphabetically sorted binary tree
 - search in non sorted binary tree